factorhouse/kpow-streams-agent/README.md

 Use this agent to integrate your Kafka Streams applications with kPow and unlock the following features:

+* See summaries of Kafka Streams activity for your Kafka cluster(s).
-* Visualise Kafka Streams topologies in the kPow Streams UI.
+* Visualise Kafka Streams topologies in the kPow Workflows UI.
 * Monitor Kafka Streams metrics (e.g Stream-Thread, State Store, RocksDB, etc).
-* See summaries of Kafka Streams activity for your Kafka cluster(s).
 * Aggregate and Expose Kafka Streams metrics via kPow [Prometheus Endpoints](https://docs.kpow.io/features/prometheus) (for alerting, etc).
 * (Soon) View kPow Insights of your Kafka Streams applications (outlier metrics, etc).